Reading time: 5 minutes

 Do you want to make any amends to the contract?

-If anything is incorrect or sits uncomfortably with you, request it is changed and be clear if it is a deal-breaking issue.
+If anything sits uncomfortably with you, ask that it’s changed and be clear if it is a deal-breaking issue.
+Make sure the contract is updated before you sign it.

-Also, if the landlord has agreed to make improvements to the home before you move in, this should be included in the agreement.
+If the landlord has agreed to make improvements to the home before you move in, this should be included in the agreement.

 What if something changes while you're under contract?